Adi3042/Data_Science/README.md

 2. **Python Advanced**: 🌟 Elevate your Python skills to the next level.
 Discover advanced concepts, best practices, and unleash Python's full potential.
    - [Discover Advanced Python](https://github.com/Adi3042/Advanced_Python)

-3. **Pandas**: 🐼 Unleash the power of data manipulation and analysis with Pandas.
+3. **Pandas and Numpy**: 🐼 Unleash the power of data manipulation and analysis with Pandas.
 Transform data, gain insights, and become a data wizard.
    - [Dive into Pandas](https://github.com/Adi3042/Pandas)

 4. **Flask**: 🌐 Embark on a web development adventure with Flask.
 Craft dynamic web applications using Python's elegance.